mosaicml/composer/docs/source/core/state.rst

 .. note::

-    ``Schedulers`` are wrapped in ``ComposableScheduler``, which handles stepping either stepwise or epochwise, and also properly sets up learning rate warmups.
+    ``Schedulers`` are wrapped in ``ComposedScheduler``, which handles stepping either stepwise or epochwise, and also properly sets up learning rate warmups.

 .. autoclass:: State
     :members: